Official Website of Ryo Hasegawa / 長谷川稜

 About Ryo

-Driven by a vision to transform the concert experience, Ryo Hasegawa currently serves as Music Director of the Bloomington Symphony Orchestra (Indiana) and Conductor of the Charleston Symphony Youth Orchestra, and Chair & Founder of Mudita Corporation.
-Known for his dynamic presence, inventive programming, and ability to connect deeply with both musicians and audiences, Hasegawa has performed extensively across the U.S., Europe, and Asia and launched versatile projects promoting interdisciplinary collaboration.
+Driven by a vision to transform the concert experience, Ryo Hasegawa currently serves as Assistant Conductor of the Charleston Symphony, Music Director of the Bloomington Symphony Orchestra (Indiana), and Chair & Founder of Mudita Corporation.
+Known for his dynamic presence, inventive programming, and ability to connect deeply with both musicians and audiences, Hasegawa has performed extensively across the U.S., Europe, and Asia, garnering international recognition under the mentorship of Marin Alsop, and launched versatile projects promoting interdisciplinary collaboration.

 Equally at home in both symphonic and operatic repertoire, Hasegawa has conducted full productions of Hansel and Gretel at Annapolis Opera and Peabody Opera Theater across Baltimore, Annapolis, and Washington D.C.
 He also served as assistant conductor for productions of Puccini’s Suor Angelica and Gianni Schicchi at Chautauqua Opera Conservatory.